ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 data in the form of variables (metrics) which describe the system status and configuration.
 These metrics can then be remotely queried (and, in some circumstances, manipulated) by managing applications.

-In RavenDB 4.0 we have support for SNMP which allows monitoring tools like [Zabbix](https://www.zabbix.com), [PRTG](https://www.paessler.com/prtg) and [Datadog](https://www.datadoghq.com/) direct access to the internal details of RavenDB.
+In RavenDB we have support for SNMP which allows monitoring tools like [Zabbix](https://www.zabbix.com), [PRTG](https://www.paessler.com/prtg) and [Datadog](https://www.datadoghq.com/) direct access to the internal details of RavenDB.
 We expose a long list of metrics: CPU and memory usage, server total requests, the loaded databases...
 And also database specific metrics like the number of indexed items per second, document writes per second, storage space each database takes and so on.

-You can still monitor what is going on with RavenDB directly from the studio, or by using one of our monitoring tools, but using SNMP might be easier in some cases.
+You can still monitor what is going on with RavenDB directly from the Studio, or by using one of our monitoring tools, but using SNMP might be easier in some cases.
 As users start running large numbers of RavenDB instances, it becomes unpractical to deal with each of them individually and using a monitoring system that can watch many servers is preferable.